limbo-works/Limbo.MetaData/docs/twitter-cards/README.md

     });
 ```

-or to set a new `TwitterSummaryLargeImageCard:
+or to set a new `TwitterSummaryLargeImageCard`:

 ```csharp
 MetaData metaData = new MetaData()